VINXIS/vinxis.moe/src/pages/_useful.md

 - [Avidemux](https://avidemux.sourceforge.net/) - Simple video editor that's good for quick cutting/clipping
 - [OBS](https://obsproject.com/) - Open Broadcaster Software, THE go to for streaming or recording **SUPER USEFUL**
 - [Ableton Live](https://www.ableton.com) - Digital Audio Workstation (DAW), in other words, music production software (this is the one I use) **SUPER USEFUL**
   - [LMMS](https://lmms.io) - A decent alternative to Ableton Live with a pretty good set of features to make music in if you need something free instead
+  - [Musescore](https://musescore.com) - Another free and open source alternative, but more focused on sheet music/notation
 - [LovelyComposer](https://1oogames.itch.io/lovely-composer) - Chiptune music creation tool inspired by Mario Paint Composer
 - [Furnace](https://github.com/tildearrow/furnace/releases) - Super robust chiptune music creation tool
   - [FamiStudio](https://famistudio.org/) - NES-focused music creation tool, more user-friendly and easier to get into (especially if u dont code or know what the fuck GitHub is)